noopsd123/nflwinner/README.md

 The Result: The model identifies a significant efficiency gap, predicting a definitive winner based on defensive-to-offensive point differentials.

-🥁 AND THE WINNER IS...
+🥁 AND THE PREDICTED WINNER IS...

 The model has analyzed 50,000+ data points from the 2025 NFL Season.